 There’s a huge issue that comes of romanticizing mental illness, especially if you internalize it and tell yourself you can only create good work when you feel broken.
 I channel anxiety and the like into my art because that’s how I process, but it’s not the secret key to a masterpiece.
 Believe it or not, it can be much harder to focus on literally everything when you’re caught in an anxiety spiral, so sometimes rather than making Great ArtTM it’s watching The Good Place on repeat until you pass out. but that’s not because of my mental illness.
 As an artist society lets me be eccentric without asking too many questions, but my brain problems are not a quirky fun eccentricity.
 I’m just kind of strange.
 I mean, the night is young, and I’ve already eaten 7 kiwis, painted my face gold, and purchased a small sheep.
 Life is wild.

-I read a book one time called Turtles All The Way Down, by John Green.
+All of that being said, I think art in its many forms does have a unique ability to communicate what is sometimes impossible to communicate in other situations.
+Images and sounds and literary device do things that even the deepest conversation may not be able to do.
+There’s an excellent book called Turtles All The Way Down, by John Green.
 You may have heard of it.
 It was one of the most powerful pieces of fiction I’ve ever read.
 The protagonist is a girl with OCD.
 Most OCD in fiction is inaccurate or incompletely portrayed, but John Green got it right.
 This was like reading the inside of my brain.
-Someone actually told me that after they’d read that, they had a better understanding of me.
-Another person I know figured out that what she’d been experiencing her whole life was OCD and we actually bonded over this thing we had in common.
-This is such a powerful book, and I can and have talked about it for long time, but here’s the point.
-This openness about mental illness in fiction was so impactful.
-I really admire John Green for writing it.
-If I can live in a way that normalizes mental illness, maybe that’s using these things that I really don’t want to do something that might help people be kind to each other.
-And that’s basically the whole thing, right?
-Being kind to each other.
-I don’t know if we can last without it.
+It’s such a powerful book, and I can and have talked about it for long time, but here’s the point.
+The openness about mental illness in this piece of fiction was so impactful.
+Maybe living in a way that helps normalize mental illness, or trying to at least, could help somehow.
+Make some small contribution to empathy.
+And I think that’s worth something.